- Bupa Platinum consultant

 - Urological oncology

 Consultant Urological Surgeon,

 The Royal Wolverhampton Hospitals NHS Trust

 Senior Clinical Lecturer in Urology, University of Birmingham, UK.

-Robotic and Laparoscopic surgery (keyhole surgery) of the upper urinary tract, Laser surgery (HoLEP and Green Light Laser) of the prostate, UROLIFT procedure for prostate, surgery for stone disease, Prostate cancer diagnostics using MRI guided biopsies
+Robotic and Laparoscopic surgery (keyhole surgery) of the upper urinary tract, Urological cancers, Laser surgery (HoLEP) and UROLIFT procedure for prostate, surgery for stone disease, Prostate cancer diagnostics using MRI guided biopsies

 Mr Aniruddha Chakravarti qualified as a medical graduate in 1990 and attained post graduate training in general surgery before embarking onto an extensive training in Urology.
 Amidst his experience in General Urology, Mr Chakravarti has developed a special interest in Robotic and Laparoscopic surgery of the upper urinary tract, all surgical procedures for benign prostatic enlargement including all types of laser surgery and UROLIFT procedure and stone disease.
 He has received intensive laparoscopy training from the European Institute of Telesurgery in Strasbourg, France, and has obtained a Diploma in Laparoscopic Surgery from the Institute.

 He works as a Consultant Urological Surgeon at the Royal Wolverhampton Hospitals NHS Trust and regularly performs da Vinci Robot assisted and pure laparoscopic surgery of the upper urinary tract to provide a service for treating kidney cancers.

 He has also been through intensive training and has over four years of experience of using all kinds of lasers for prostatic surgery and is one of the few surgeons experienced in Holmium-YAG laser enucleation and morcellation of prostate as well as the recently developed and least invasive UROLIFT procedure in suitable cases.